are plenty of options when it comes to taking those all important bird

 for the size and price the images are quite acceptable and fit for

-camera The main use I have had
+camera The main use I

 for my superzoom is as a second camera - enabling me to take